 Green hydrogen, sometimes referred to as “clean hydrogen” is produced via the electrolysis of water, thereby representing great opportunities to harness a sustainable energy resource.
 It is still considered to be an expensive method at the moment, but as the technology develops, costs should fall, making it a technology with a rosy future.

-Blue hydrogen (along with black, grey and brown) utilises natural gas, which is not a renewable resource and is a source of emissions This route therefore somewhat negates the benefits of switching over to hydrogen.
+Blue hydrogen (along with black, grey and brown) utilises natural gas, is not a renewable resource and is a source of emissions.
+This route therefore somewhat negates the benefits of switching over to hydrogen.
 That being said, proponents of it state that it can be combined with carbon capture or offset, thereby making it carbon-neutral, by storing the emissions deep underground.

 Who’s getting involved?